CLI Reference

 styleframe build styleframe.components.config.ts -o dist/components

 styleframe.config.ts file using the styleframe() function.
-The CLI respects all configuration options you set there.build and loadConfiguration functions directly from @styleframe/loader in Node.js scripts.Licensing
+The CLI respects all configuration options you set there.build and loadConfiguration functions directly from @styleframe/loader in Node.js scripts.Use the figma command for bidirectional sync:

 Understanding Styleframe's Open Source MIT license and Styleframe Pro's commercial license for production use.